I get it. California can be an overwhelmingly large state and it’s hard to know where to start in terms of travel planning.

 Los Angeles (3 Days)

-There is no better city to wrap up your grand tour of California at than the city of Los Angeles.
+There is no better city to wrap up your California road trip at than the city of Los Angeles.
 Drive to a beachside bar, grab a cold one, and sit back and admire the view.
 You deserve it.

 What to see: See the sprawling city from above at Griffith Observatory, spend a day relaxing at the Wii Spa in Koreatown, drive down the coast to Malibu and spend the day beach-hopping.